 He was juried into the North Park Gallery exhibition in 1988 just upon graduation.
 Soon after, he relocated and took up an art teaching profession for 20 years in Hong Kong.
 During which time started his long list of art exhibitions on the side.
 While teaching students, he was exposed to calligraphy and various disciplines of designs.
 These knowledge were later adapted and applied into his life size drawings and paintings.

 Over the teaching years, he travelled widely to France, Germany, Austria, Italy, Japan, China, the States and even Australia to expand his worldly view and mainly to see quality art in person.
 It was 2010 when he moved back to Canada for good.
 It was a time of change and so his art followed.

 In the past years, his abstracts focused on clarity and were done in balanced harmony.
 They belong to Minimalism to the extent of applying only red, gold, and black while celebrating the concept of space, contrast and balance.
 His lines, both continuous and broken, speak of unity over direction.
 But the transitions did not stop there, abstraction was eventually a hindrance.

 Realizing how mass produced abstracts are, he started to seek for an alternate perspective.
 By swinging the pendulum back into representational works, he resolved into presenting an inner landscape.
 The new attempts have become dreamy, surreal, expressive, bittersweet, narrative, hypnotic, loose and flowing, pondering.
 Lines in flourishes tie the composition with a subdued strength while the presentation balances on the verge of recognition.

 He now resides in Edmonton as a local artist.
-Last year, he received the 150 in 150 award in the visual arts category and started showing his work at the Lotus Gallery.
+In 2017, he received the 150 in 150 award in the visual arts category and started showing his work at the Lotus Gallery.
 His artwork has been sold to private collectors in the U.S., Canada and Hong Kong over the years.